 The Store Setting tab contains the Tenant URL, which you use as the base URI of your resource URL.

-You may be able to use the API with FTP in certain circumstances to update a catalog feed.
-For information about using the API with FTP, see Can I Use the API and FTP?.
+In certain circumstances, you can use the API with FTP to update a catalog feed.
+For information about using the API with FTP, see Can I Use the API and FTP?

 Now that you're ready to start using the API, see the following sections.